awsdocs/iam-user-guide/doc_source/reference_identifiers.md

   ]
 }
 ```
-Jules then assigns the users who are working on this launch to the group\.
+Jules then assigns the users who are working on this launch to the user group\.
 This includes Patricia and Eli from the /marketing/ path\.
 It also includes Chris and Chloe from the /sales/ path, and Alice and Jim from the /legal/ path\.

 ## Unique identifiers<a name="identifiers-unique-ids"></a>

-When IAM creates a user, group, role, policy, instance profile, or server certificate, it assigns to each resource a unique ID that looks like this:
+When IAM creates a user, user group, role, policy, instance profile, or server certificate, it assigns to each resource a unique ID that looks like this:

 `AIDAJQABLZS4A3QDU576Q`

 For the most part, you use friendly names and [ARNs](#identifiers-arns) when you work with IAM resources\.
 That way you don't need to know the unique ID for a specific resource\.
 However, the unique ID can sometimes be useful when it isn't practical to use friendly names\.

 One example pertains to reusing friendly names in your AWS account\.
-Within your account, a friendly name for a user, group, or policy must be unique\.
+Within your account, a friendly name for a user, user group, or policy must be unique\.
 For example, you might create an IAM user named David\.
 Your company uses Amazon S3 and has a bucket with folders for each employee\.
 The bucket has a resource\-based policy \(a bucket policy\) that lets users access only their own folders in the bucket\.
 Suppose that the employee named David leaves your company and you delete the corresponding IAM user\.
 But later another employee named David starts and you create a new IAM user named David\.
 If the bucket policy specifies the `David` IAM user, the policy allows the new David to access information that was left by the former David\.

 However, every IAM user has a unique ID, even if you create a new IAM user that reuses a friendly name that you deleted before\.
 In the example, the old IAM user David and the new IAM user David have different unique IDs\.
 You can create resource policies for Amazon S3 buckets that grant access by unique ID and not just by user name\.
 Doing so reduces the chance that you could inadvertently grant access to information that an employee should not have\.